gerpark/ftsim/docs/source/config.rst

 	fieldy INT,
 	fieldpx INT)

-prjid ist die zentrale Project-Id, und fieldx/y the overall size of the layout.
+prjid stands for project-id, und fieldx/y is the overall size of the layout.

 .. _cfg_ft: